biocatiit/website/content/pages/users_howto_saxs_collect.rst

     *   Preparing your sample

         *   Samples are injected from vials.
-250 - 350 ul will be injected, but fill vials to ~50 ul more than the injection volume (900 ul is the upper limit).
+250 - 350 µl will be injected, but fill vials to ~50 µl more than the injection volume (900 µl is the upper limit).

     *   Washing the system